Atlantic Women's Colleges Conference

 The Atlantic Women's Colleges Conference was an eight-member college athletics conference founded in 1995 and given official status in 1999.
 It competed in NCAA Division III and as its name implies, only offered championships in women's sports.
 In the conference's later years, several of its members finally became co-educational.
-Following the 2006–07 season these members, seeking homes for their newly created men's athletic programs departed for other conferences.
+Following the 2006–07 season, these members, seeking homes for their newly created men's athletic programs departed for other conferences.
 Other members also switched affiliations, leaving the conference without enough members to be officially sanctioned.
-Following the 2007 spring season, the conference ceased operations.
+Following the 2007 spring season, the conference ceased operations as some of its members struggled with enrollment, and thus opted for co-education.